pymupdf/PyMuPDF/docs/recipes-drawing-and-graphics.rst

 * New in v1.18.0

 The drawing commands issued by a page can be extracted.
-Interestingly, this is possible for **all supported document types** -- not just PDF: so you can use it for XPS, EPUB and others as well.
+Interestingly, this is possible for :ref:`all supported document types<Supported_File_Types>` -- not just PDF: so you can use it for XPS, EPUB and others as well.

 Page method, :meth:`Page.get_drawings()` accesses draw commands and converts them into a list of Python dictionaries.
 Each dictionary -- called a "path" -- represents a separate drawing -- it may be simple like a single line, or a complex combination of lines and curves representing one of the shapes of the previous section.